cmolodo/covid-19/README.md

 Similar to 2021-02-12, values for 2021-02-15 not provided on the dashboard due to President's Day, but daily case, death, and testing numbers provided later.

 Death reporting lower than actual values starting on 2021-02-23 due to technical issues.
+Noted as resolved on 2021-03-17.

 Missed values for 2021-02-28, able to calculate previous numbers based on daily values for 2021-03-01, but couldn't calculate cumulative antigen cases as no daily number provided.
 Calculated total antigen cases by interpolating between 2021-02-27 and 2021-03-01.